Deciduous deliciousness

 by Mark Evans

 As winter arrives and the days grow shorter and darker, just because the sun is fading it doesn’t mean that your garden has to also.
-You can overcome the dreariness of winter in the short term by injecting some colour with annuals like calendula, pansies, primroses, violas or Iceland poppies … Read more »
+You can overcome the dreariness of winter in the short term by injecting some colour with annuals like calendula, pansies, primroses, violas or … Read more »

 Digital Gardening